IvanM26/MoviePicker/About.md

 The **table** shows detailed information of the movies that follow the filters you applied, and/or that you *selected* in the plot.
 By default, movies are ordered by number of votes.
 This can be modified by clicking the columns.
 Also, the title is linked to the movie's IMDB website.

+# Code

+You can check the code used to produce this app in my [Github Repo](https://github.com/IvanM26/MoviePicker).